Julian Cope

 24th February 1942 the Death of the Joint Fuehrer

-Today we consider the curious case of Anton Drexler, the artist-mentor of Adolf Hitler and temporary Joint Führer, who died seventy years ago.
+Today we consider the curious case of Anton Drexler, the artist-mentor of Adolf Hitler and temporary Joint Führer, who died on this day in 1942.
 Joint Führer?
 Surely not!
-Why, even the possibility of a world solipsist such as Hitler sharing the … Continue reading
+Why, even the possibility of a world solipsist such as Hitler … Continue reading

 Posted in Curiosities | 2 Comments